f17208/seminar-registration/README.md

 If you don't want to install `node_modules` on the host machine, I guess you'll have to avoid the `-v $(pwd):/mnt` option (see section 3 of this document).

+You can use both Yarn or Npm for installation, execution, testing and running other scripts.

 ## 1 - Running the project locally